Merle Greene Robertson: Adulthood

-She earned her Master's of Fine Arts from the University of Guanajuato, where she studied watercolors, oils, photography, and mural painting from one of Mexico's top artists, James Pinto.
-After completing her MFA, Merle began working on the Tikal Project with the University of Pennsylvania in 1961.
+Robertson earned her Master's of Fine Arts from the University of Guanajuato, where she studied watercolors, oils, photography, and mural painting from one of Mexico's top artists, James Pinto.
+After completing her MFA, she began working on the Tikal Project with the University of Pennsylvania in 1961.
 She spent three summers drawing the architecture of the Central Acropolis.
 She also started her famous rubbings at this time, making the art form a way to document and preserve the information on Maya relief sculptures.
 While she was there, it was suggested that she travel through Guatemala and record stelae at other sites.

-While Merle carved out a path for herself as a Mayanist she continued to teach school in the states.
-She and her husband Bob both worked at the Stevenson School in Pebble Beach, California; this is where Merle first began to instill her love of the Maya into young students.
-She taught a Mesoamerican Archaeology class and she took many of her students on expeditions into the jungles of Central America.
-Some of her students even went on to study archaeology at college and pursue a career studying the Maya, one of the best examples being Mayanist Arlen F. Chase.
+While Robertson carved out a path for herself as a Mayanist, she continued to teach school in the states.
+She and her husband Bob both worked at the Stevenson School in Pebble Beach, California; this is where she first began to instill her love of the Maya into young students.
+She taught a Mesoamerican Archaeology class and took many of her students on expeditions into the jungles of Central America.
+Some of her students went on to study archaeology at college and pursue a career studying the Maya, one of the best examples being Mayanist Arlen F. Chase.